 Monitor on a daily basis.

-The final version of NIST’s text, which was the result of President Joe Biden’s executive order last October, offers just over 200 risk-mitigating actions for organizations deploying and developing generative AI.
-It's a slimmed down version of the 400 steps in the initial iteration published in April.
+The final version of NIST’s text, which was the result of then-President Joe Biden’s executive order in October 2023, offers just over 200 risk-mitigating actions for organizations deploying and developing generative AI.
+It's a slimmed down version of the 400 steps in the initial iteration published in April 2024.

 The NIST AI guidance focuses on a set of a dozen broad risks, including information integrity, security, data privacy, harmful bias, hallucinations and environmental impacts.
 The framework provides organizations with ways to contextualize and mitigate risks.